 - A formal delegation of authority form is not required for verification of the travel, but is required for the responsible person who has been delegated the budget to which the travel will be charged.

 - It is the responsibility of the business unit to which the traveler is an employee to ensure compliance to this procedure.

-The KCTCS System Director of Business Services is delegated to approve travel expense reports of College CEOs.
+The KCTCS Assistant Vice President of Business Services/COO is delegated to approve travel expense reports of College CEOs.

-- KCTCS Director of Business Services further delegates authority to the college chief business officer to sign the supervisor portion of the request for travel and then the travel expense reports for the College CEO before they are forwarded through the college reimbursement auditor to the System Office for final approval and payment.
+- KCTCS Assistant Vice President of Business Services/COO further delegates authority to the college chief business officer to sign the supervisor portion of the request for travel and then the travel expense reports for the College CEO before they are forwarded through the college reimbursement auditor to the System Office for final approval and payment.

 The KCTCS Vice President of Administrative Services is delegated authority to approve travel expense reports for members of the KCTCS cabinet.

 Out-of-State travel approval may be delegated on Form BC1 (Signature Authority).